Home » Entrees and Dinner Recipes » Healthy Turkey Chili Recipe

 Use canned ingredients

 This saves lots of time, and the flavor will be just as good.
-Canned beans, diced tomatoes, and green chilis are staple ingredients in most of my chili recipes.
+Canned beans, diced tomatoes, and green chilis are staple ingredients in most of my chili recipes like Chicken Chile Verde.
 If you prefer to cook your own beans, then simply substitute with the same amount.

 Garnish with desired toppings